Chapter 4 Subsetting

 [1] "a" "b" "c" "d" "e" "f" "g" "h" "i" "j"

-Exercise 4.4 Create a vector n containing the same letters as m, but in a random order.
-Create another vector, named n, which includes small letters from a to j (in a random order).
+Exercise 4.4 Create a vector n containing the same letters as m (from the previous exercise), but in a random order.
+That is, create another vector, named n, which includes small letters from a to j (in a random order).

 • hint: You can use the sample() function for random sampling.
 Also, your results may vary because of the random ordering of the letters.